 Pensions and other benefits after the termination of employment are classified as either defined contribution plans or defined benefit plans.
 With a defined contribution plan, the company's obligation is limited to paying fixed contributions to a separate legal entity (insurance company) and the company has no other obligations.
 A defined benefit plan is a pension plan that stipulates an amount for the pension benefit that an employee will receive after retirement.
 This is normally based on factors such as age, length of employment and salary.
 An independent actuary calculates the size of the obligations linked to each respective defined benefit plan.
-The actuary revalues the pension plan's obligation every year and distributes the costs over the employee's working life.
-The obligation is reported as a liability in the balance sheets.
+The actuary revalues the pension plan's obligation is reported as a liability in the balance sheets.
 The Group primarily has defined contribution pension plans.